FarheenShaukat/FarheenShaukat/README.md

 - 👯 I’m looking to collaborate on **AI anf Full stack projects**

+- 👨‍💻 All of my projects are available at [portfolio-peach-seven-tl2o1e7lg0.vercel.app](portfolio-peach-seven-tl2o1e7lg0.vercel.app)

 - 📫 How to reach me **farheenshaukat58@gmail.com**

 - ⚡ Fun fact **SO smart and creative**